What your vehicle needs before winter snow and ice hits

-JOPLIN, Mo. — With the possibility of the first snowfall this season just around the corner, vehicle maintenance experts say now is the best time to prepare your car.
-There’s no getting around winter, so instead of dreading it, prepare for it by checking out what your car needs, in order to gear up for cold, wet, winter driving conditions.
+With the possibility of the first snowfall this season just around the corner, vehicle maintenance experts say now is the best time to prepare your car.
+There’s no getting around winter, so instead of dreading it, prepare for it by checking out what your car needs in order to gear up for cold, wet winter conditions.

-Vehicle mechanics agree that it’s best to winterize your car before the first flake falls, because small problems that may have been ignored during warmer months could grow worse, leaving you stranded when the temperature plummets.
-Here’s a few tips that will help keep your car running all winter long:
+Vehicle mechanics agree that it’s best to winterize your car before the first flake falls because small problems that may have been ignored during warmer months could grow worse, leaving you stranded when the temperature plummets.
+Here are a few tips that will help keep your car running all winter long:

 - Take your car to a mechanic and have them check the following: battery, antifreeze level, thermostat, heater, brakes, and defroster.